 Post-production – Hijack

 Graphics – Nomad

-Filmed on location at Oslo Hackney, Minus One & The Rose Lipman Building & The Laundry
+Filmed on location at Oslo Hackney, The Halley, Minus One, The Rose Lipman Building & The Laundry

 For Clod Ensemble

 Learning and Talent Development Producer – Claire Cunningham

 General Manager – Olivia Amory & Christine Hathway

 Development Manager – Julia Wilson & Miriam Sherwood

 Artistic Directors – Suzy Willson & Paul Clark